 Recognition & Awards

-For nine consecutive years, Allison has been Chambers USA-ranked nationwide for Consumer Finance Litigation.
+For 10 consecutive years, Allison has been Chambers USA-ranked nationwide for Consumer Finance Litigation.
 Chambers USA notes that Allison is “very talented and highly competent,” “pragmatic in problem-solving litigation,” and “prides herself on providing the absolute best client service.
-That means understanding the client’s business to determine the best outcome for the client both legally and business-wise."
-In 2023-2025, Allison was selected as a Next Generation Partner by The Legal 500 US.
-She has also been recognized as one of Crain’s Notable Women in Law and by Law360 as an MVP for Banking.
-Allison was also selected to the American College of Consumer Financial Services Lawyers.
+That means understanding the client’s business to determine the best outcome for the client both legally and business-wise.”
+Allison is recognized by The Legal 500 US as a Leading Partner in Financial Services: Litigation.
+She has also twice been recognized as one of Crain’s Notable Women in Law and by Law360 as an MVP for Banking.
+Allison was also selected to the American College of Consumer Financial Services Lawyers and selected as a finalist for a Women, Influence & Power in Law award in the Collaborative Leadership category.
 Allison has also been recognized by Benchmark Litigation as Litigation Star – Commercial in 2024 and 2025.

 THOUGHT LEADERSHIP